 - Face coverage: approximately 80% of the frame, neutral expression

 If you are in the US, photo shops at CVS or Walgreens will not produce this size by default.
 Either ask them to print custom dimensions or use an online service like ePassportPhoto that supports international biometric formats.
-Walking into a photo studio in Tirana itself is often the cheapest option at around $4-6.
+Walking into a photo studio in Tirana itself is often the cheapest option, around $4-6.

 What happens at the Regional Directorate of Border and Migration Police?